IslandViewPTA/islandview-pta-site/content/get-involved.md

 [**5th Grade Graduation**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%205th%20Grade%20Graduation): Preparing for our 5th Graders to leave the Eagles Nest and fly off to Middle School.

-[**100th Day Food Drive**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Food%20Drive): Helping support our local food banks and celebrate the 100th day of school with the 100th Day Food Drive!
+[**100th Day Food Drive**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Food%20Drive): Helping support our local food banks and celebrating the 100th day of school with the 100th Day Food Drive!

 [**Class ACT School Play**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20ACT%20School%20Play): Working with the Anacortes Community Theatre’s School for the Performing Arts to create an annual school play starring up to 80 Island View students.